 "The Aviary", pp. 206—207, "A keeper is first chosen, and then all the company assume the names of different birds, which they communicate to the keeper, but do not make known to each other.
 The keeper then sets down the names of the players, with that of the birds they severally represent, lest he should make any mistake, and opens the game in a bombastic strain, somewhat similar to the following:-- "Beautiful ladies and brave gentlemen.
 Regardless of toil, trouble, or expense, I have collected together the most magnificent aviary ever seen in this or any other part of the habitable globe.
 My birds are distinguished by the beauty of their plumage, form, and color; the melody of their voices, and their general intelligence."
 He then repeats the names of the birds thought upon, and expresses his desire to know which of his birds are objects of affection or antipathy to the company.
 Turning to the nearest lady, he says-- "To which of my birds will you give your heart?"
 "To which will you reveal your secret?"
 "From which will you pluck a feather?"
 The lady may probably reply-- "I will give my heart to the eagle.
 "I will tell my secret to the nightingale."
 "I will pluck a feather from the owl."
 The keeper makes a note of these dispositions, and then addresses the same questions to a gentleman, who may reply-- "I will give my heart to the dove."
 "I will tell my secret to the lark."
 "I will pluck a feather from the bird of paradise."
 When any player says he will give his heart to a bird named by another for the same gift, or which is not in the keeper's list, he must pay a forfeit, and make a new choice; and, if he makes a similar mistake a second time, he must pay another forfeit.
 The game being one solely depending upon memory, the players must pay great attention to the list of birds, when read by the keeper, and to the choice of those who speak first.
 When all have answered, the keeper announces the names of the persons represented by the birds, and commands each to salute the bird to which his or her heart was given,—to whisper a secret to the one thought worthy of such confidence, and receive a forfeit from the one whose feather was plucked.
 The players are forbidden to give their hearts or secrets to themselves, under penalty of a forfeit, or desire to pluck their own feathers under a penalty of two."

 All of the novels in the Tales of Chetzemoka series contain appendices that include backstories, historical sources, and more.
-Starting with Book II (Love Will Find A Wheel) and continuing on through the rest of the series, these appendices also contain 19th-century recipes for the foods mentioned in the stories, transcribed from our antique Victorian cookbooks.
-Here are some pictures of a few of the yummy Victorian treats shared by our Chetzemoka friends —enjoy!
+These appendices also contain 19th-century recipes for the foods mentioned in the stories, transcribed from our antique Victorian cookbooks.
+Here are some pictures of a few of the yummy Victorian treats shared by our Chetzemoka friends, the recipes for which you can find in the books.
+Enjoy!

 Waffles "…There was a huge platter of waffles on the sideboard in the dining room, along with a jug of hot maple syrup, a pot of strong coffee, cream thick enough to cut, and enough bacon to satisfy a lumberjack.
 Silas sat at the head of the table, glowering at all the rich food from over his oatmeal and toast water…" —--Love Will Find A Wheel Book II in the Tales of Chetzemoka Buy the book